 Grind fried gram or chutney kadalai to a fine powder and sieve it.
 Take 1/2 cup (flat) of this flour and keep it ready.

 Grease the murukku maker.

-In a bowl, mix together rice flour, fried gram flour, melted butter, salt needed and hing.
+In a bowl, mix together rice flour, fried gram flour, melted ghee, salt needed and hing.